People of all abilities are able to actively participate as valued members of our community

 - On 23 November 1969 the new building was built on land donated by the Portland Town Council at the corner of Lalor Street and Bridgewater Road and was officially opened by the Hon.
 Malcolm Fraser.
 This facility provided services to children and adults with intellectual disabilities.

-Kyeema Support Services Inc, presently employs approximately seventy staff (this includes full time, part time and casual staff) who support around ninety clients.
+Kyeema Support Services Inc currently employs approximately 80 staff (this includes full time, part time and casual staff) who support over 130 Participants.